 Now it's time to bake!

 Grease a 9x5 inch loaf pan with butter or cooking spray.
-Pour in the zucchini bread mixture and bake in a 350F oven for about 1 hour.
+Pour in the zucchini bread mixture and bake in a 350F oven for about 45 minutes to an hour.
 A toothpick will come out clean when it is finished.

 This Keto Zucchini Bread is magnificent with zucchini in every bite!